OpenEducationAnalytics/OpenEducationAnalytics/modules/Digital_Learning_Apps_and_Platforms/Clever/README.md

 5. Verify that the module pipeline landed data into stage 1 and 2 and SQL databases were created.
 See the [module pipeline page](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/pipeline) for detailed instructions.
 6. Download the [module Power BI template file](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/powerbi).
 Module test data is already imported into the Power BI.
 See the [module Power BI page](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/powerbi) page for instructions for switching the Power BI template data source to import from your Synapse workspace data source.

+#### Note:
-Note: The above instructions will setup the Clever OEA module using the [module test data](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/test_data).
+The above instructions will setup the Clever OEA module using the [module test data](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/test_data).
 See the [module pipeline page](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/pipeline) for instructions on switching the pipeline data source to production data from the Clever Participation Reports SFTP delivery.

 ## Data Sources

+This module imports data which matches the format of the two [Clever Participation Reports](https://support.clever.com/hc/s/articles/360049642311).
+- [Daily Participation Report](https://support.clever.com/hc/s/articles/360049642311?language=en_US#step2) Participation reports provide a daily snapshot that summarizes usage for students, teachers, and staff in your district, including those that may be inactive.
+- [Resource Usage Report](https://support.clever.com/hc/s/articles/360049642311?language=en_US#h_7698d144-7ceb-4d63-88b8-e9ca2aa378d2) provide a daily snapshot of each resource accessed by a user on a given day and are available for active students, teachers, and staff.

+See the [module test data page](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/Clever/test_data) for details on data format and contents.

 ## Module Components

 Out-of-the box assets for this OEA module include:
 1. [Sample Datasets](): Ingest sample data to understand the utility and functionality of the pipelines and notebooks.